vertexludi/godot-apple-signin-ios/README.md

 ### Signals

-**`authenticated(data: Dictionary)`**
+**`signin_completed(data: Dictionary, error: String)`**

-Emitted if the user has successfully authenticated.
-The dictionary has information about the user:
+Emitted when the sign in process is completed, whether or not there's any error.
+If it is successful, the `error` string will be empty and the `data` dictionary will have the following information about the user:

 - `id`: The user id as given by Apple.
 - `name`: The user's full name as provided.